EPERLab/OSeMOSYS-CR_Documentation/docs/13_PPHROR002.rst

 OutputActivityRatio[r,t,f,m,y]
 +++++++++
-La ecuación (5) muestra el Output Activity Ratio para PPHROR002, para todos los escenarios y asociado al fuel Electricity Supply by Plants.
+The equation (5) shows the Output Activity Ratio for PPHROR002, for every scenario and associated to the fuel Electricity Supply by Plants.

 OutputActivityRatio=1 [PJ/PJ]   (5)